flyinghyrax/rm-drivelist-plugin/README.md

 Works with the [Rainmeter Plugin API](https://github.com/rainmeter/rainmeter-plugin-sdk "rainmeter-plugin-sdk")

 Simple C# plugin for Rainmeter that creates a list of drive letters for all currently mounted drives.
 A DriveList plugin measure returns a String value of the "current" drive in the form "C:", so you can use the value of the plugin measure as the "Drive" setting in a FreeDiskSpace measure (with `DynamicVariables=1`).
-Although the plugin seems to work fine for me as-is, it can apparently cause Rainmeter to hang if it takes a long time to enumerate the drives in your system - as such I intend to make it multithreaded (or attempt to).
-In the mean time, _use at your own risk._

 #### Options
-* `ErrorString` - the plugin returns this string on error or before the drive list is populated.
 * `FinishAction` - bang(s) to be executed when the plugin finishes enumerating connected drives.

 Types of drives to include in the list.
 Set to 1 to include, or 0 to exclude.  `Fixed`, `Removable`, and `Network` are included by default.